raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-06-16-notes-on-the-love-skills.md

 * **a soul-to-soul relationship** is worth the wait
     - your soulmate will recognize you, befriend you, love you, support you, heal with you and evolve with you

+    - standard
+        + will this woman **be a credit to my life** ? will she inspire me and bring me confirt?

+        + is she more likely to nag me, make demands on me, cause me drama, attention seek and drain my energy?

 * more attractive to women  when you show them
     - **competent**
         + able to **do something well**